rhassett-cshl/GLM/README.md

 ```

 **Real PRO-seq data** <br>
 Having established that our model works well with simulated data, we applied it to real PRO-seq data from K562 cells, for which abundant epigenomic data are available.
+Currently, the epigenomic model of K562 includes twelve features.
+Therefore, the input format is similar to the input simulation data shown above but with more feature columns.
+All features are standardized and subjected to smoothing filters designed to capture broader effects that extend to neighboring nucleotide positions centered on the features.
+In each replicate, we sampled 2000 genes, with 80% of the data serving as the training data, which serves as the input.
+One replicate is utilized in the command line and executed as an example (fitting can take hours due to the size of the real data).

 ```
 Rscript ./estimate_epigenomic_kappa.R -i ../data/k562_samp_epft_norm_train_1.Rdata -c k562 -l_s 1e-7 -t 1e-1